apnadkarni/blt/man/bgexec.rst

      global fileId
      set fileId [open "|du -s $dir" r]

-Next register a Tcl code snippet with **fileevent** to be run whenever output is available on the file handle.
+Next register a TCL code snippet with **fileevent** to be run whenever output is available on the file handle.
 The code snippet will read from the file handle and save the output in a variable.